sergeyhartmann/mockchamp/README.md

 `PROXY_HOST`

 If the Stub server does not match the mock rule for the request, the request will be proxied to the specified host.
-If host is not specified, then the Stub server will return a Response with HTTP Status 200 OK.
+If host is not specified, then the Stub server will return response with HTTP Status 200 OK.

-`RESPONSE_MESSAGE`

-If the Stub server does not match the mock rule for the request, then response body will contain this value.

 `RESPONSE_STATUS_CODE`